andywiecko/ECS/README.md

 ## Solver

-At `Solver` one can configure the execution order of the systems by passing the proper `ScriptableObject` with configuration, namely `SolverJobsOrder` and `SolverActionsOrder`.
+At `Solver` one can configure the execution order of the systems by passing the proper `ScriptableObject` with configuration, namely `JobsOrder` and `ActionsOrder`.
-There are available default implementations of those, however, one can find more complex example at [PBD2D][pbd2d]

 ```mermaid
 %%{init: {"theme": "neutral", "flowchart": { "useMaxwidth": false}}}%%